erez-aharonov/alkh/README.md

 parameters:

-notebook_dir_path: Optional[str] = None, which directory to save the notebook
+notebook_dir_path: Optional[str] = None, directory path to save the notebook in

-levels: Optional[int] = 1, number of program stack to put in notebook
+levels: Optional[int] = 1, number of program stack layers to put in notebook

 ## Usage